 The best way to train your horse to be comfortable around your trailer is to use a “walk-on-walk-off” design like this 3 Horse Slant Load Trailer.
 With this type of trailer, your horse will never need to back off the trailer.
 Since horses can’t see behind them, backing up causes uncertainty, stress, and anxiety.

 With a “walk-on-walk-off” trailer, your horse will never have to back up.
 He’ll load through a side loading door, then to unload, he’ll walk straight off the back of the trailer.
-This type of trailer makes unloading and loading so much easier for you and your horse.
+This type of trailer eliminates anxiety in horses and makes unloading and loading so much easier for you and your horse.

 The type of trailer you have makes a huge difference in how easy or hard it is for your horse to load and unload – and how stressed your horse is during travel.
 Some trailers are simply not very “horse friendly.”
+These trailers can actually cause anxiety in horses.
 Take for example, a conventional slant load trailer.
 These types of trailers have a stationary rear tack area, which creates a very narrow loading doorway.
 And since the tack area is blocking one side of the trailer, usually they’re dark and have almost no airflow.

 Horses have four basic needs in order to survive: light, space, air, and safety.
 If your trailer doesn’t offer all four of these things, it’s just not a “horse friendly” trailer.
-A good horse trailer will have all four of those things.
+A good horse trailer will have all four of those things that work together to prevent anxiety in horses.
 Here’s why they are absolutely necessary for your horse’s physical and mental well-being…

 1. Light.
 Your horse needs light to be able to see his surroundings.
 If you horse is unable to see while in the trailer, and especially while stepping into the trailer, he will become very anxious and scared because he will start to feel trapped and claustrophobic.
 Make sure you choose a trailer that has a wide, open entrance so the outside light can illuminate the inside of the trailer while your horse is loading.
 Large windows and a light-colored interior make everything easier to see for your horse.